-- refer to the Good On You ratings—we’ve done a lot of the hard work for you, so if you’re not sure about how a brand fares with animals, check our Directory.
+- refer to the Good On You ratings—we’ve done a lot of the hard work for you, so if you’re unsure how a brand fares with animals, check our directory.
 Alongside the labour and environmental pillars, animal welfare is our third pillar when we rate brands.
-We’ll tell you whether a brand has a formal animal welfare policy in place, and how much transparency there is in its supply chain.
-You’ll also see which (if any) animal products it uses, including fur, angora, down, exotic skins, wool, and leather
+We’ll tell you whether a brand has a formal animal welfare policy in place and how much transparency there is in its supply chain.
+You’ll also see which (if any) animal products it uses, including fur, angora, down, exotic hair and skins, wool, and leather

-- some brands have been vetted by PETA from an animal welfare perspective and are authorized to carry the “PETA-approved vegan” logo which you can keep an eye out for
+- some brands have been vetted by PETA from an animal welfare perspective and are authorised to carry the “PETA-approved vegan” logo, which you can keep an eye out for

-- check your clothes labels—here are some suggestions for sustainable vegan fabrics
+- check your clothes labels—here are some suggestions for lower-impact vegan fabrics

-Choosing vegan fashion makes sense for animal welfare and environmental reasons—and, particularly in the case of leather, often for social sustainability reasons too—and there are plenty of ways you can ensure that your wardrobe benefits both animals and the planet.
+Choosing vegan fashion can be a great choice for animal welfare and environmental reasons—and, particularly in the case of leather, often for social sustainability reasons, too—and there are plenty of ways you can ensure that your wardrobe benefits animals, people, and the planet.

 We’ll leave you with these words, which highlight the interconnectedness of the two: